mongodb/mongo-c-driver/src/libmongoc/doc/learn/get/from-source.rst

 If configuration failed with an error, refer to the CMake output for error messages and information.
 Ensure that configuration succeeds before proceeding.

-.. dropdown:: What do these CMake arguments mean?
+.. ad-dropdown:: What do these CMake arguments mean?
-  :class-container: admonition hint
+  :admonition: hint

-  :class-title: admonition-title
-  :animate: fade-in
+  The `BUILD_VERSION` sets the version number that will be included in the build results.
+This should be set to the same value as the version of the source driver that was downloaded in :ref:`get-src`.

   The `ENABLE_EXTRA_ALIGNMENT` and `ENABLE_AUTOMATIC_INIT_AND_CLEANUP` are part
   of |mongo-c-driver|, and correspond to deprecated features that are only